Hornsea Sailing Club

 If you would like more information or to arrange membership, please come along to the Mere during the season or contact our club secretary - we will be very pleased to have you aboard and we will give you all the help and support we can!

-Even though our lake is the largest in Yorkshire, we regret that for safety reasons catamarans and ultra high performance asymmetric's (laser 5000's, 49ers etc.), are not permitted.
+Even though Hornsea Mere is the largest natural lake in Yorkshire, we regret that for safety reasons catamarans and ultra high performance asymmetric's (laser 5000's, 49ers etc.), are not permitted.